Scott Sheffield: Education and career

 Sheffield graduated from Harvard University in 1998 with an A.B. and A.M. in mathematics.
 In 2003, he received his Ph.D. in mathematics from Stanford University.
 Before becoming a professor at MIT, Sheffield held postdoctoral positions at Microsoft Research, the University of California at Berkeley, and the Institute for Advanced Study.
 He was also an associate professor at New York University.

 Awards

 Scott Sheffield received the Loève Prize, the Presidential Early Career Award for Scientists and Engineers, the Sloan Research Fellowship, and the Rollo Davidson Prize.
 He was also an invited speaker at the 2010 meeting of the International Congress of Mathematicians and a plenary speaker in 2022.
 In 2017 he received the Clay Research Award jointly with Jason Miller.
 He was elected to the American Academy of Arts and Sciences in 2021.
 In 2023 he received the Leonard Eisenbud Prize for Mathematics and Physics of the AMS jointly with Jason Miller.
+In 2024, he received the Henri Poincaré Prize from the International Association of Mathematical Physics.